pittlab-genomics/Melvin_Alexa_Intent_Handler/README.md

 These tests are similar to e2e tests in that they interact with the "real" skill.
 However, they do not actually "speak" to Alexa using text-to-speech but instead use text invocations.

 By default, the skillId is pointed to Melvin dev.
 If you want to test against uat, update the skillId in `integration.test.yml`.

+To configure `ask cli` credentials to authenticate the user to Amazon developer services (This is needed as we are invoking the skillId)
 ```
+ask configure
 bst test /integration.test
 ```